nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 #### Connect

-Use Screen to create a serial a terminal connection at 115200 bps:
+Use Screen to create a serial terminal connection at 115200 bps:

 **Mac**